Annotation

 You can add points and remove points.

-To add a point, click anywhere on the Polygon.
+To add a point, click anywhere on the Polygon's border.

 To remove a point from a Polygon, select a point and press the Backspace or the Delete keys on the keyboard.